DevCrut/ShelterProject/README.md

 4) Services + Repositories
 5) All relations (MedicalWriteoff - Animal) One to one, (Animal - Shelter) Many to one, (Shelter - Ownership) One to many, (Ownership - ApplicationUser) Many to one
 6) Many to Many described by Many Shelters for Many ApplicationUsers
-7) Joins, Includes, Groupby and Having all described in AnimalsRepo
+7) Joins, Includes, Groupby and Having all described in AnimalsRepo + others

 Bonus:
 1) Authentification done with Identity